baites/baites.github.io/_posts/2029-02-08-important-tuning-systems.md

 * TOC
 {:toc}

 ## Introduction

-In this blog I summarize all the tuning systems discussed so far, see table below.
+In this blog I summarize all the tuning systems discussed so far.
 I think cover all of practical importance and beyond.
-The symbols in the table are defined next.
+The notation I am using is provided next table.

 | Symbol         | Description                      |
 |----------------|----------------------------------|